 The twist on this classic sweet kugel recipe is its shape.
-Instead of cooking in a rectangular dish, our noodle kugel is baked in a round springform pan.
+Instead of cooking in a rectangular dish, our noodle kugel is baked in a round springform pan ($8, Walmart).
 This way, it's easy to pop out and display on your Hanukkah dinner table!
-Garnish with fresh parsley leaves, then slice wedges like you would for a cheesecake.
+Garnish with fresh parsley leaves, then slice wedges as you would a cheesecake.

 Sticky Roasted Carrots with Citrus

-Sweet, spicy, tangy, and nutty all at once, everyone will be rooting for another serving of this sheet pan Hanukkah side dish.
+Sweet, spicy, tangy, and nutty all at once, these carrots will leave everyone rooting for another serving of this sheet pan Hanukkah side dish.
 Honey, chiles de arbol, citrus, and tahini deliver on those flavor notes, while in-season carrots get even sweeter once you roast them.
-To save time and oven space as you prep the rest of the meal, complete this vegetable recipe a few hours ahead and refrigerate until it’s time to dine.
+To save time and oven space as you prep the rest of the meal, complete this vegetable recipe a few hours ahead and refrigerate until it's time to dine.
 The carrots taste just as amazing chilled.

 Matzo Ball Soup

-One of the quintessential Passover and Hanukkah foods, we have a tough time picking our our favorite element of this hearty yet healthy soup.
+One of the quintessential Passover and Hanukkah foods, this hearty yet healthy soup is so packed with delicious elements we have a tough time picking our favorite.
 The homemade chicken stock?
 Wait, no. The caramelized onions.
-Or the light and fluffy club soda-spiked matzo balls.
-Let’s just say all of the above is what we love most (and think you will to) about this classic Jewish recipe.
+Or what about the light and fluffy club soda-spiked matzo balls?
+Let's just say all of the above is what we love most (and think you will to) about this classic Jewish recipe.

 Classic Potato Latkes